Window to Our Past

 By Kristina Braga

 Like many sea glass enthusiasts, I’m addicted to combing the beach at low tide in search of frosty tumbled nuggets.
-Every so often, I come upon shards of sea glass depicting full or partial trademarks, letters or numbers.
+Every so often, I come upon pieces of sea glass depicting full or partial trademarks, letters or numbers.
 I usually pause in wonder for a moment, before adding the piece to my bag and continuing along my way.
 It was only this past summer where a glass bottle bottom with a raised mark of an inverted triangle with the letters “WT” inside piqued my curiosity enough to investigate its origin.

 Searching through images of vintage bottle marks online I learned that the “WT” stood for the Whitall Tatum glass factory once located in Millville, New Jersey, one of the first glass factories in America.
 This factory mass-produced large quantities of prescription drug bottles, as well as other types of bottles and insulators.
 The company operated from 1806 to 1938 until it was purchased by Armstrong Cork Corporation, which began using its own bottle mark.
 This narrowed down my fragment’s manufacturing date to sometime between 1806 and 1938.